Iberian Crusades: On the eve of the Crusades

 For warriors fighting in Iberia, Pope Alexander II issued the first papal bull promising spiritual rewards in 1063.
 He ordered them to confess their sins and granted absolution and release from penance "by the authority of the Holy Apostles Peter and Paul".
-The next summer, French, Italian, and Catalan troops joined Sancho Ramírez, king of Aragon, in besiege Barbastro in the taifa of Zaragoza.
+The next summer, French, Italian, and Catalan troops joined Sancho Ramírez, king of Aragon, in besieging Barbastro in the taifa of Zaragoza.
 They captured the town and massacred or enslaved its people, but the Moors recaptured it within a year.
 The historian Ramón Menéndez Pidal called the campaign "a crusade before the crusades", while the medievalist Peter Lock classed it among the "proto-crusades".

 Pope Gregory VII opposed secular rulers investing their own candidates with church offices, bringing him into armed conflicts.
 The Investiture Controversy revived interest in the theology of war, prompting Anselm of Lucca c.
 1083 to compile the late antique theologian Augustine's scattered thoughts on just war into a coherent synthesis.
 Drawing on classical philosophy, Roman jurisprudence, and biblical precedent, Augustine argued that war, though sinful, could be just if fought for a rightful cause—defence or recovery of possession—declared by legitimate authority and pursued with proper intent.

 In 1085 Alfonso VI of León-Castile intervened in a succession dispute and seized Toledo.
 That year, the taifas of Zaragoza and Valencia sought protection from the exiled Castilian noble Rodrigo Díaz de Vivar, known El Cid, while Seville, Granada, and Badajoz appealed to Yusuf ibn Tashfin, leader of the fundamentalist Almoravids in Morocco.
 Yusuf invaded Iberia and crushed Alfonso at the Battle of Sagrajas in 1086, later returning to begin the conquest of the taifas in 1090.
 The Almoravids reunited Muslim Spain but failed to push north.
 El Cid captured Valencia in 1094, but the Muslims retook the city after his death.